graham1990/Recommendation-Engine-prototype/README.md

 ## Overview

-This project is a prototype for a recommedation engine that uses Panda queries display on aMatplotlib UI.
+This project is a prototype for a recommedation engine that uses Panda queries display on a Matplotlib UI.

 A recomendation may be either based on
   1. explicit feedback such as a star rating, thumb-up/thumb-down